ltzmax/maxcogs/README.md

 </table>

 ## Hidden cogs:
-- Advancedinvite is hidden until the invite method is public method.
 - Advanced is hidden because i'll never continue it. it works and will stay as is, if you wanna continue it, feel free to contact me on discord first: MAX#1000.

 ## credits: